 We have always recognised the importance of achieving the best possible result when executing orders or placing orders for execution for Clients.
-In certain cases where we are providing order execution or placing order services, we are required under applicable FCA (and if applicable, GFSC) rules to establish and comply with a policy on best execution.
+In certain cases where we are providing order execution or placing order services, we are required under applicable FCA rules to establish and comply with a policy on best execution.
 This document sets out that policy ("Policy").